How to Set Discussion Options for Your WordPress Blog

 In contrast to the Comment Moderation list, the Comment Blacklist is a list of words, URLs, e-mail addresses, and IP addresses that you want to flat-out ban from ever making it to your blog.
 Items placed here don’t even make it into your Comment Moderation queue; they’re filtered as spam by the system and completely disregarded.

 This option also puts a comment subscription management page on your blog that allows readers to view and manage their comment subscriptions.
-This is a really great tool to keep readers coming back to your blog over and over again, and a great way to keep lively discussions going!
+This is a really great way to keep lively discussions going!

-Select the box labeled Show a ‘Follow Blog’ Option in the Comment Form if you want to give your readers an easy way to subscribe to your blog via e-mail.
+Select the Show a ‘Follow Blog’ Option in the Comment Form check box if you want to give your readers an easy way to subscribe to your blog via e-mail.
 With this option enabled, readers who select this option receive an update in their e-mail box every time you publish a new post to your blog.

 Avatars are photos or images that represent your commenters (and you) on your blog.
 You can choose to display avatars on your blog by selecting the Show Avatars option.
-You can also set the maximum rating for the avatars; it’s much like the movie rating system you're used to.
+You can also set the maximum rating for the avatars; it’s much like the movie rating system we’re all used to.

-If your site is family-friendly, you probably don’t want to display R- or X-rated avatars on your blog.
-You can select G, PG, R, or X ratings for the avatars that display on your blog.
+You can select a G, PG, R, or X rating for the avatars that display on your blog; if your site is family-friendly, you probably don’t want to display R- or X-rated avatars.
 You can also select an image to use as the default avatar for those users who do not yet have avatars assigned to their e-mail.